 Let us understand the term “CAT Percentile"

-To understand the difference between CAT marks and CAT percentile we have a table for your reference:
+To help you understand the equivalence between approx. CAT score and CAT percentile

 Let us understand the term “Normalization of CAT score”